streamduck-org/elgato-streamdeck/README.md

 - [x] Reading buttons with async

 ## Supported Devices
 As it stands, this library should support the following devices.
-Please note that non-Elgato devices are only supported by consumers of this library that enable the support for them.
 - Stream Deck Original
 - Stream Deck Original V2
 - Stream Deck XL